sanjitchitturi/beat-branch/README.md

 * Expand dataset with more songs & genres
 * Try other models (e.g., Random Forest, SVM)
 * Build a simple web or app interface

 ---

-## Feedback & Contributions

-Feel free to fork, improve, or suggest changes via issues or pull requests!

----